 Slotting Paid, Nothing Scanning: The Authorization Voids Costing Specialty Brands Six Figures a Year

-A synthetic 50-SKU specialty food brand authorized across 640 retail doors runs its first void scan.
-The result: 112 authorization voids, store-item combinations where the authorization matrix says the product should be on the shelf and POS data says it is not scanning.
-Eighty-one of those voids have never scanned a single unit: slotting was paid, the product never made it to the shelf.
-The other 31 were scanning and stopped.
-When each void is dollarized against the median velocity of comparable stores that are scanning, the annualized revenue gap is $340,000.
-That number was invisible the day before the scan ran.
+A synthetic 50-SKU specialty food brand authorized across 640 retail doors runs a void scan.
+The result: 145 authorization voids, store-item combinations where the authorization matrix says the product should be on the shelf and POS data says it is not scanning.
+Forty-nine have never scanned a single unit — slotting was paid, the product never made it to the shelf — and 37 of those sit in one retailer's Southeast region, a single botched shelf reset worth $165,526 on its own.
+The other 96 were scanning and stopped.
+Dollarized against the median velocity of comparable stores that are scanning, the voids account for $305,294 over the trailing 26 weeks, against a forward run-rate of $731,202 a year.
+The two do not double into each other: the trailing figure counts only the weeks a void has already been open, while the run-rate projects every currently open void forward a full year.
+Those numbers were invisible the day before the scan ran.

-The numbers are from Cinderhaven Provisions, a synthetic ~$25M brand with 50 SKUs across six retailers, built to demonstrate the methodology.
+The numbers are from Cinderhaven Provisions, a synthetic ~$25M wholesale brand (~$32.3M at retail, CY2025) with 50 SKUs across six retailers, built to demonstrate the methodology.
+Every figure above is the tool's default view — a 26-week window at a six-week void threshold, no filters — so a reader who clicks through sees the same numbers.
 The brand is invented; the mechanics are not.
 The voids, the dollar gaps, and the broker work list are the tool's actual outputs, and the pattern applies to any brand whose authorization footprint is wider than its scanning footprint, which is most brands above $5M in revenue.

 Authorization voids are not out-of-stocks